nuest/docker-reproducible-research/CONTRIBUTING.md

 3. Clone this repository and branch to work with it on your computer.
     git clone the repository with -b 'branch name'

-4. Make your changes, commit them, and push them to your repository on GitHub.
+4. Make your changes, render, commit them, and push them to your repository on GitHub.

 5. Send a pull request to the `gh-pages` branch of the main datacarpentry repository at http://github.com/authorcarpentry/lesson-name.
 This can